STEllAR-GROUP/hpx/libs/cuda_support/docs/index.rst

 It is important to note that multiple kernels may be launched without fetching a future, and multiple futures may be obtained from the helper.
-Please referr to the unit tests and examples for further examples.
+Please refer to the unit tests and examples for further examples.

 CMake variables